atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 # Firstly Create the database-
 Create database Zomato

-## Below query is for using the dataset-
+""Below query is for using the dataset-"" use Zomato
-use Zomato

 ## Below query is for creating the table as goldusers_signup-